Hypothesis Testing for Topological Data Analysis

-The total number of permutations of the labels is $\binom{n_1 + n_2}{n_1}$, which is usually far too large to check exhaustively.
-We instead sample from the set of permutations with uniform probability.
-The randomization NHST algorithm is presented as Algorithm~1.

-The advantage of using (\ref{eqn:v.fast}) instead of (\ref{eqn:v.slow}) is that the matrix of pairwise distances only has to be computed once, and the means of the randomly generated samples are not calculated.
-Randomly shuffling the group labels amounts to reading cells from the precalculated distance matrix.
+One advantage of using (\ref{eqn:v.fast}) instead of (\ref{eqn:v.slow}) is that the matrix of pairwise distances only has to be computed once, and the means of the randomly generated samples are not calculated.
+Randomly shuffling the group labels amounts to reading different sets of cells from the precalculated distance matrix.

-The output, $Z$, of the Algorithm~1 is closely related to various probabilities.
-Since each of the relabelings is chosen independently we know that

-and the law of large numbers further ensures that $Z \to \E(Z)$ as $N\to \infty$ with probability one.
-The convergence rate is exponential.